adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 Configuration options (for advanced users):
 ============================================================

-- Edit W10UI.ini to change the default value of main options:
+- Edit W10UI.ini to change the default value of the main options:
 # Target
 # Repo
 # DismRoot